testingisdocumenting/webtau/webtau-docs/znai/database/data-query.md

     excludeStartEnd: true
 }

+# Named Parameter Shortcut

+If your query uses a single unique placeholder name, you can pass a regular value instead of a `java.util.Map`

+:include-groovy: org/testingisdocumenting/webtau/db/DatabaseFacadeTest.groovy {
+    entry: "query table to match one row using single param shortcut and assert against map",
+    title: "use regular value in case of one unique placeholder name",
+    bodyOnly: true,
+    startLine: "query with where clause start",
+    endLine: "query with where clause end",
+    excludeStartEnd: true
+}

 # Lazy Declaration

 `createQuery` doesn't query database at the call time.
 It defines a query to be used later.